SCOPE OF THIS CHAPTER

 - Where there is reasonable cause to believe that a child may be suffering or is likely to suffer significant harm; or

 - To prevent significant harm arising to children and young people or serious harm to adults, including through the prevention, detection and prosecution of serious crime.
-See Derby and Derbyshire SCB Procedures.
+See Derby and Derbyshire Safeguarding Children Partnership Procedures.

 In cases where the practitioner decides to share information without consent, they must record the reasons for doing so.

 11. Parents Who do Not Wish to Work in Partnership and Disguised Compliance

 An initial lack of cooperation may be resolved within a short space of time.
 In a few occasions practitioners in all agencies will come across families who prove to be reluctant, resistant and sometimes angry or hostile to their repeated efforts to engage with them.
 In extreme cases there can be intimidation, abuse, threats of violence and actual violence.

 In other cases they may appear to engage with practitioners, but only superficially and with no real commitment on their part.
 The adults may also be focused on their own needs which can divert practitioners from a focus on the child.

 If this arises, practitioners must seek advice from their manager or designated person to explicitly identify in a timely manner whether this parental behaviour is having a detrimental impact on the child/young person and together consider if other action might be necessary.

 The behaviour may prevent or restrict opportunities to assess and observe the child in their own home.
 It may also restrict other sources of information from other practitioners or family members.
 It is important to explicitly work out and record what areas of assessment are difficult to achieve and why.
 The presence of violence or intimidation needs to be included in any assessment of risk to the child living in such an environment.